Casa Grande del Pueblo: Design and features

-The 29-story tower standing at 131 m was the tallest building in the capital city of La Paz when completed.
+The 30-story tower standing at 131 m was the tallest building in the capital city of La Paz when completed.

 In the lobby, a mural of Pachamama created by Roberto Mamani Mamani is featured while an archway displays 36 faces, half man and half woman, representing the 36 recognized indigenous groups of Bolivia.
 On the exterior, three symbols are displayed representing the three climate zones of Bolivia; the Andes, the basins of the mountains and the lowlands.

 The building features a helipad and the top two floors were reserved for the president, featuring a gym, spa and private elevator.
 The presidential suite in total was 1,068 m2.
 The bedroom was 61 m2 and featured unique designer furniture, including a bed with indigenous patterns adorning the frame.
 The bathroom and dressing room measuring at 47 m2 and featured both a shower and jacuzzi.
 A sitting room was decorated with a painting that had multiple portraits of world politicians, including Nelson Mandela and Fidel Castro.

+2024 coup attempt

+On 26 June 2024, Bolivian military forces led by Juan José Zúñiga attempted to storm the Casa Grande del Pueblo as part of a coup attempt following Zúñiga being relieved from his post by President Luis Arce due to alleged threats made against former president Evo Morales.
+The coup attempt concluded with Zúñiga being confronted by President Arce within the Casa Grande del Pueblo, after which he was officially dismissed along with other military officials involved, and arrested.